paulness/gatsby-starter-personal-blog/content/posts/2017-10-26--nhibernate-queryover-examples/index.md

 List<ListingCategoryDo> mostRecentListingCategoriesForListings = GetMostRecentListingCategoriesByListing(listingResults).ToList();
 ```

-Fortunately we can refactor the above query code, quite easily to perform a batch SELECT command, that will return multiple result sets.
+Fortunately, we can refactor the above query code quite easily, to perform a batch SELECT command, that will return multiple result sets.

 In the below example: the for loop is only generating the batch SQL behind the scenes.
-The database round-trip happens just once, on demand after the entire loop is complete.
-This improves efficiency drastically.
+The database round-trip happens once, on demand after the entire loop is complete.
+Improving efficiency drastically.

 ``` c#
 private IEnumerable<IFutureValue<ListingCategoryDo>> GetMostRecentListingCategoriesByListing(List<Listing> listingResults)